MisoMadao/Advent-Of-Code-2025/README.md

 Part 2 found a solution very easily, but it was not working because the input number are too big.
 Worked on a second solution, took me a while to get it right.

+## Day 5

+Part 1 very easy.

+Part 2 easy.
+I did thousands of algos like this in school :)